nusmodifications/nusmods-blog/_posts/2017-12-26-nusmods-r-rethought-redesigned-rewritten-reborn.md

 - Initial load time of **885ms**
 - Bundle size of **605 KB** (after Gzip)

-We've already heard from many voices about NUSMods R while it was in beta, and here’s what they have to say:
+We've already heard from many voices about NUSMods R while it was in beta, and here's what they have to say:

 > **Get your school life in order with NUSMods R**
 >